-How to Load Film Reto 3d
+How to Load 35mm Film into the Reto 3D Camera

-This page will show you how to make sure your Reto 3D is functioning and how to load film into your camera.
+This page will show you how to make sure your Reto 3D camera is functioning and how to load film into your camera.
 If this is your first time using your Reto 3D, make sure to read through the before you load film section.

 For more information on the camera, you can see the Reto 3D camera page.